thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is free software: you can freely use, modify, and share it.
+It is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.